histocartography/hact-net/README.md

 BRACS is a dataset of Hematoxylin and Eosin (H&E) histopathological images for automated detection/classification of breast tumors.
 BRACS includes >4k tumor regions-of-interest labeled in 7 categories (Normal, Benign, UDH, ADH, FEA, DCIS, Invasive).

 In order to download the BRACS dataset, you need to create an account [there](https://www.bracs.icar.cnr.it/).
 Then, go to `Data Collection`, `Download`, and hit the `Regions of Interest Set` button to access the data.
-Download the `v1` data.
+Download the `previous_version` data.
 The data are stored on an FTP server.

 ## Running the code